- Welcome to this editionof CBN News Showcase.

 to the surface of a lot ofissues is the race issue

-the Korean church, the blackchurch, the white church,
+the Black church, the Whitechurch, the Latino church,

-that we all show great signs of unity
+and Native American church,that we all show great signs

 by praying together, by planningand strategizing together.